kuriharaan/InputSystemWiki/Differences-to-the-Old-New-Input-System.md

 This page highlights a number of ways in how [InputSystemX](https://github.com/Unity-Technologies/InputSystemX) differs from [InputSystem](https://github.com/Unity-Technologies/InputSystem).
 It also tries to highlight similarities.

+The system has been designed with a key focus being performance.
+My three-paragraph sales pitch would read like this:

+>It's built on a much more efficient and streamlined state system where the state of all devices collapses into a single unmanaged allocation, where all state updating is just memcpys and all state change detection (only for explicitly enabled actions) is just memcmps.
+It can consume state in pretty much whatever format (including raw HID input reports) with no state conversions necessary in the pipeline.
+All final value conditioning (like e.g. unpacking a trigger that's stored as a single byte and returning it as a normalized float) is done on-demand and only when values are actually queried by the user.
+The processing pipeline is fully configurable but the user only pays for processing that sits on controls actually queried by the user.
+>
+>There is no routing anymore, there are no managed C# objects for events and thus no pooling and unmarshaling.
+The event processing is readily jobifyable and the managed stack for event processing is a total of 2 levels deep.
+Native will normally send full-device state updates in single events (though it may also update partial state; it's still just memcpy, simply has an extra offset).
+>
+>The complexity of the system has significantly gone down as has the OO-yness of it.
+I expect to reach the point of meaningful feature parity at under 10k lines of code (old system was >16k) while at the same time reaching significantly increased levels of performance as well as flexibility.

 ## Events

 * Native and managed use the same event representation